 Except that it’s not.
 In each of these cases, money is being raised.
 But that’s about it.
 None of these activities are sustainable they way they are.
 None are being leveraged to their capacity.
-And none are creating relationships with donors which is the core of sustainable fundraising.
+And none are focused on donor development – creating relationships with donors.

 Case A: This organization has gotten itself on the special event hamster wheel.
 In the absence of knowledge, the Board focuses on events.
 That’s all the members know how to do so that’s what they do.
 And while the community supports each of the small events, many people consider their ticket purchase as their “gift” to the organization, which leaves no room for individual donor development.
 And frankly, some people in the community are getting tired of all the events (not to mention how tired the staff is of working on them!).

 What donor development might look like: If this organization cut out half of its events and instead spent the time on developing relationships with its best individual donor prospects, it would come out way ahead in the long run.
 All these events don’t provide sustainable funding for the organization and the important work it does in the community.
 Committed individual donors would give this nonprofit a strong base of support.
 Individuals who feel a connection to the organization and a loyalty to its mission will give year after year.
 It’s like having a group of good friends who will stick with you no matter what.